top of page

 EXPERIENCING TIME & TONE

 The practice of rhythm and cross rhythms on both hands is an abstract practice emphasized in the COMET methodology.
-Through this practice, the student learns to coordinate mind and body.
-Singing or playing along with this practice brings another dimension to realising time and melody.
+This abstract exercise enables students to synchronize their minds and bodies, and singing or playing along with this practice adds another dimension to understanding time and melody.
 This highly challenging practice as a foundation brings another dimension to creativity.
 This practice strengthens the power of attention to details in coordinating mind, melody and rhythm.

 Experiencing Time & Tone